sanasv/vision-project/README.md

 | DenseNet121    | 71.83        | 67.28        |
 | ConvNeXt       | 57.61        | 55.91        |

-## 🔑 Key Findings
-- Vision Transformer outperforms all other models, demonstrating superior feature extraction and class balance.
-- Weighted averaging ensembles effectively enhance sensitivity for glioma classification.
-- Majority voting dilutes the impact of high-performing models and is less effective.
-- Adding weaker models like ConvNeXt to ensembles degrades performance, emphasizing the importance of quality over quantity.

 ## ✅ Ensemble Learning

 ### Weighted Ensemble Learning